HimankSehgal/Semantic_Segmentation_With_U-Net/README.md

 * ### 6.
 Defining Dice Loss and optimizer
+For this problem we will be defining the <tt>DiceLoss</tt>.
+As there is not pre defined Diceloss in pytorch, We will be defining it on our own.
+The code is inspired from  <a href='https://www.jeremyjordan.me/semantic-segmentation/'>An overview of semantic image segmentation</a>.

 * ### 7.
 Performing Forward Propagation
+I perform forward propagation for 30 epochs and print losses.
+Based on the trend of losses, I have occationally interrupted execution and reduced learning rate

 * ### 8.
 Visualizing train loss